Privacy and anonymity are often tossed about as synonymous terms but they are actually related ideas that represent different things. Put simply:

 - Is protected by Swiss privacy laws

 You can also use the Tor anonymity network to increase your anonymity.
 While Tor is more difficult to use and has lower performance, it provides a high level of true anonymity because it does not rely on centralized servers.
-If you use the Tor anonymity network, you can also access Proton Mail via our onion site.
+If you use the Tor anonymity network, you can also access Proton Mail via our onion site(new window).

 To use Proton Mail more anonymously, you should create your Proton Mail account and only access your account while connected to Proton VPN or Tor.
 Proton Mail provides privacy by default, but to be more anonymous, you have to either connect to Proton VPN or Tor each time you use the internet.
-You can learn more about using Tor by reading our guide.
+You can learn more about using Tor by reading our guide(new window).